Key Summary

 - Payment-linked scheduling

-Syncs with Google Calendar and updates availability instantly.
-During testing, it handled overlapping schedules well, especially for businesses juggling walk-ins and bookings.
-This is more reliable than manual calendar tracking. - Staff management tools
+Square syncs with Google Calendar and updates availability instantly.
+During my testing, it handled overlapping schedules well, especially for a studio juggling walk ins and pre booked appointments.
+An artist can be working on a walk in while another artist’s scheduled client checks in.
+The calendar keeps everything straight.
+That is more reliable than manual calendar tracking on paper or a shared Google Sheet. - Staff management tools

 Red Flags

 - Support quality feels inconsistent.
-Based on Trustpilot feedback, some users report excellent help while others struggle depending on the issue and support agent.
-This unpredictability can slow down problem resolution.
+Based on Trustpilot feedback, some users report excellent help while others struggle depending on the issue and the support agent.
+For a busy studio with a broken payment terminal on a Saturday, that unpredictability is a real risk.

-- Limited customization on booking pages makes it harder to showcase brand identity or detailed service explanations.
+- Limited customization on booking pages makes it hard to showcase your portfolio, artist styles, or detailed service explanations.
+You cannot easily show a client’s healed tattoo work next to the calendar.

 Pricing

-- Free plan available for solo users with basic scheduling and booking tools
+- Free plan is available for solo artists with basic scheduling and booking tools

-- Paid plans start around $49/month per location for team features and advanced controls
+- Paid plans start around $49 per month per location for team features and advanced controls

-- Premium tiers go up to ~$149/month with staff management and reporting
+- Premium tiers go up to around $149 per month with staff management and reporting

 - Full details available on the official Square Appointments pricing page